-Since our first family trip to Washington D.C went terribly awry, mostly due to my lack of planning, I am preparing for a redemption trip!
+Since our first family trip to Washington D.C went terribly awry, mostly due to my lack of planning, I am planning a redemption trip!

 My husband has already left for another rotation at Fort Belvoir, so we will have a room to stay in (for free!) and I am excited to do D.C right this time.
 My mom and niece have decided to tag along this time around (in their own room), so I want to make sure that this trip doesn’t turn into a nightmare like the last one.